ayyoung994/Benchmarking-AlphaFold_JCIM/inputs/04_AlphaFold_CAF/README.md

 ## Overview

-This directory contains the input files required to reproduce the **04_AlphaFold_CAF** molecular dynamics system in the KDM5C benchmarking study.
+This directory contains the input files required to reproduce the `04_AlphaFold_CAF` molecular dynamics system used in the KDM5C receptor-setup sensitivity study.

+The folder label `04_AlphaFold_CAF` corresponds to the **custom AlphaFold-derived KDM5C receptor setup** used in the manuscript.
+This receptor setup is referred to as **CAF**.

-The `04_AlphaFold_CAF` system corresponds to the custom AlphaFold-derived receptor model and includes the simulation parameter files, structural input files, topology files, and replica organization used for MD setup and production.
+This directory includes simulation parameter files, structural input files, topology files, and replica organization used for MD setup and production.

 ---